The Queens of Crime : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Benedict, M. (2025).
-The Queens of Crime: a novel (First U.S. edition.).
+The Queens of Crime: a novel.
+(First U.S. edition).
 St. Martin's Press.

-Harvard Citation (style guide)Benedict, M. (2025).
+UCL Harvard Citation (Style Guide)Benedict, M. (2025).
 The queens of crime: a novel.
-First U.S. edn.
-New York: St. Martin's Press.
+First U.S. edn New York: St. Martin's Press.

-MLA Citation, 9th Edition (style guide)Benedict, Marie.
-The Queens of Crime: A Novel First U.S. edition., St. Martin's Press, 2025.
+MLA Citation, 9th Edition (Style Guide)Benedict, Marie.
+The Queens of Crime: A Novel.
+First U.S. edition, St. Martin's Press, 2025.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View